-Student F: Rōshi, I don't know-the first time I listened to [1-2 words] zazen, and I usually-when I'm in the zendō there is a struggle in my mind.
-[6-8 words.]
+Student F: Rōshi, I don't know-the first time I listened to talk about zazen, and I usually-when I'm in the zendō there is a struggle in my mind...

-Suzuki-rōshi: You come to struggle [laughs] with your resistance, you know.
-That is okay with you [?], or else you will not stay here.
+Suzuki-rōshi: You come to struggle [laughs] with your resistance.
+That is okay with you, or else you will not stay here.
 Why you stay here is to struggle with your resistance.
 That is okay, isn't it?
 That is why you are here.
-The struggle makes sense, you know.
-You know, zazen is not some-zazen is-Dōgen-zenji says zazen is the most comfortable and easy practice [laughing], he said-but it is not so for us.
+The struggle makes sense.
+You know, Dōgen-zenji says zazen is the most comfortable and easy practice [laughing], he said-but it is not so for us.
 For us, zazen is something difficult.

-But anyway, we think we have to continue, for-while you are con-[partial word]-if you sit you feel better, you know, even though your sit-your zazen is not so calm.
+But anyway, we think we have to continue, for...
+If you sit you feel better, even though your zazen is not so calm.
 But much better than not to sit.
-It is, you know-you feel some resistance to zazen, you know, but if you do something else you may feel in the same way, I think.
-That is not problem of not-problem-not problem of zazen, but problem of you, you know.
+You feel some resistance to zazen, but if you do something else you may feel in the same way, I think.
+That is not problem of zazen, but problem of you.
 Problem is always with you.

 So if you feel in that way, you should think more, and you should try to solve that problem.
-That is, you know, why you think.
+That is why you think.
 So zazen will be the shortcut to solve that problem which you have-which human being have.

-Actually, you know, because, you-your-it is not because there is Tassajara or Zen Center, you know, that you sit.
+Actually, it is not because there is Tassajara or Zen Center that you sit.
 It is something we should do, whether there is Zen or not.
-Wherever you-you are, that is a problem we have, actually.
-And that is the problem we should confront with.
+Wherever you are, that is a problem we have, actually.
+And that is the problem we should confront.
 Okay?
-Not a, you know-it is not problem of-of Zen.
+It is not problem of Zen.
 Do you understand?
 [Laughs.]

-You may feel, you know, your parents, you know, encourage you to go to Tassajara.
+You may feel your parents encourage you to go to Tassajara.
 And that is why you came to Tassajara.
-You-you may -I don't know-something-that kind of feeling you have, in-in some corner of your heart [thought?] [laughs].
+You may-I don't know-something-that kind of feeling you have, in some corner of your heart [laughs].
 Don't you think so?
 But actually the problem you have is not your parents' problem or my problem or Zen Center's problem.
 The problem-we all human being has similar problem.
-That problem-big problem is [1-2 words].
+That problem-big problem is our problem.
 Okay?
 Hai.

-Student G: I'm looking at a koan which uses the [1 word] word of "transmigration."
-Can you say something about how it might be a [3-4 words].
+Student G: I'm looking at a koan which uses the word of "transmigration."
+Can you say something about how it might be a...

 Suzuki-rōshi: [Laughs.]
 Transmigration.
-It is-did you have kōan mu?
+Did you have kōan mu?